Lamu Port and Lamu–Southern Sudan–Ethiopia Transport Corridor: Lamu Port

-The Government has so far allocated KSh.4.2 billion/= in preparation for the commencement of construction works for the first three berths.
-The government is also in the process of mobilising more resources from its own revenue resources as well as from private sector investors through equity and debt including bonds while mobilisation of more funds through equity and debt participation by investor for the construction of the first three berths and its associated infrastructure.
+The Government has so far allocated KSh.4.2 billion in preparation for the commencement of construction works for the first three berths.
+The government is also in the process of mobilising more resources from its own revenue resources as well as from private sector investors through equity and debt including bonds while mobilisation of more funds through equity and debt participation by investors for the construction of the first three berths and its associated infrastructure.
 These three berths are being constructed by China Communications Construction Company at a cost of nearly $480 million, and will reportedly be opened by 2020.